KMKfw/kmk_firmware/docs/en/tapdance.md

 keymap somewhere.
 The only limits on how many keys can go in the sequence are, theoretically, the amount of RAM your MCU/board has.

-Tap dance supports all `HoldTap` based keys, like mod tap, layer tap, oneshot... it will even honor every option set for those keys.
+Tap dance supports all `HoldTap` based keys, like mod tap, layer tap... it will even honor every option set for those keys.
 Individual timeouts and prefer hold behavior for every tap in the sequence?
 Not a problem.